PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 WHEN Use eco tax is enabled (option is enabled in International > Taxes.
 Except) and the product is not a virtual product THEN the input Ecotax (tax incl.) is displayed

+WHEN the users edit the field
+THEN the amount of the Ecotax (tax excl.) is deducted from the Retail price (tax excl.).
+The Retail price (tax incl.) remains the same amount.

+WHEN Ecotax is enabled
+THEN
+Retail price (tax incl.) =  Retail price (tax excl.) * (1 + Tax) + Ecotax (tax incl.)
+Retail price (tax excl.) =  Retail price (tax incl.) / (1 + Tax) - Ecotax (tax excl.)

+WHEN the Retail price (tax excl.)
+OR Retail price (tax excl.)
+OR Ecotax (tax incl.) is edited THEN All the ennumrated field are automatically updated according the calculation rule describe above.

  ### Cost price